WenqiJiang/FPGA-ANNS/PE_optimization/cluster_distance_computation/README.md

 # Performance & Resource Analysis

-Note: due to a bug in Vitis_hls 2019.2, these folders cannot by synthesized by vitis_hls -f synthesis.tcl (dataflow check error).
+Note: due to a bug in Vitis_hls 2019.2, some folders cannot by synthesized by vitis_hls -f synthesis.tcl (dataflow check error).
 To walk around this, build the project to hardware directly using the entire Vitis flow with "time make check TARGET=hw DEVICE=xilinx_u280_xdma_201920_3 VER=host_cpp".

 We don't need double buffering query vector.
 For nlist <= 8192, the initialization overhead is 128/(8192+128).
 For nlist = 16384, it might needs more PEs (e.g. 4 PE), the initialization overhead is 128/(4096 + 128), negligible as well.

-Although we implemented several optimized versions that save resources, the Vitis HLS flow somehow fail at the placement stage, thus we choose to use **distance_computation_PE_unoptimized** as the final version.
+Although we implemented several optimized versions that save resources, the Vitis HLS flow somehow fail at the placement stage, thus we choose to use **distance_computation_PE_systolic_optimized** as the final version.

-**TODO: try smaller SIMD PEs (like optmized version 5, but with smaller unroll factor, e.g., 8).
-That consumes <60 DSPs per PE  and should work.

 ## Nlist constraint & Multiple PEs